 Directors and Founders

 All of our officers and directors are volunteers, elected annually for three-year terms according to our bylaws.
-The Officers and Directors for 2017 are listed below.
-Click on the officer's name to send him/her a direct email or contact us and we'll make sure the email gets to the right person.
+The Officers and Directors for 2023 are listed below.
+Use the Contact Us link at the top of the main page to direct an email to any of the current officers or directors listed below.

 Barbara Pokorny, Secretary